 To adjust your foreign source capital gain distributions, multiply your foreign source capital gain distributions in each separate category by 0.5357.
-Include the results on line 1 of the applicable AMT Form 1116.
+Include the results on line 1a of the applicable AMT Form 1116.
 But do not adjust the amount of any foreign source capital gain distribution you elected to include on line 4g of AMT Form 4952.

 Individuals with other capital gains or losses.
 If any capital gain or loss is different for the AMT, use amounts as refigured for the AMT to complete this step.
-Use Worksheet A in the instructions for Form 1116 to determine the adjustments you must make to your foreign source capital gains or losses (as refigured for the AMT) if:

-• You have foreign source capital gains and losses (as refigured for the AMT) in no more than two separate categories, and
+Use Worksheet A in the instructions for Form 1116 to determine the adjustments you must make to your foreign source capital gains or losses (as refigured for the AMT) if you have foreign source capital gains or losses (as refigured for the AMT) in no more than two separate categories and any of the following apply.

-• Either you did not complete Part III of Form 6251 or you were not required to make adjustments to your foreign source qualified dividends under the rules described above (or you would not have been required to make those adjustments if you had foreign source qualified dividends).
+You are not required to make adjustments to your foreign source qualified dividends under the rules described above (or you would not be required to make those adjustments if you had foreign source qualified dividends).
+Line 15 or 16 of the AMT Schedule D (Form 1040) is zero or a loss.